Decision-Neuroscience-Lab/coding-workshop-material/Writing-Clear-Code.md

 - Easier for yourself/others to spot an error, and debug it early.

-- Allows for easier collaboration,less confusion among teammates.
+- Allows for easier collaboration, less confusion among teammates.

-Example of unclear code:
+### Example of unclear code:

-Example of clear code:
+### Example of clear code:

-### Advice on writing and formatting MATLAB code ###
+## Advice on writing and formatting MATLAB code

 - Use long variable names with underscores (HELLO_DECISION_NEUROSCIENCE_LAB) to avoid lengthy documentation.
 It is also easier for others to understand your variables and functions.